Suite 1300

 Accelerated Cash Flow

 High-dollar infusion claims need to move through the billing cycle quickly.
-Clean first-submission rates and rapid denial resolution reduce DSO and accelerate the cash cycle for the infusion department.
+Clean first-submission rates and rapid denial resolution reduce DSO and accelerate cash cycle for infusion department.

 Key billing and coding reference